mrfr0g/go-wasm-table/README.md

 This is my attempt to learn Go through building something familiar: An infinite scroll table.

+## So, what do we have here?

+This creates a Table with some data, and renders it to an HTML5 Canvas element that is included in the HTML file.
+The Go application compiles to a WebAssembly application, and interacts with the DOM through the "syscall/js" package.

 ## Building

+_Requires go 1.11.0_

 Building consists of just running the `build` step in the Makefile.
 This will compile the main application and client into the `build` directory.